Italian Zucchini Roll Ups

 Why This Recipe Will Be a Favorite

-3. Healthier comfort food.
-Zucchini roll ups are just as delicious as lasagna rolls, but lower in carbs!
+If you happen to be watching your carb intake, you’ll fall in love with this healthier comfort food.
+Zucchini roll ups are just as delicious as lasagna rolls, but much lower in carbs!

-For more Italian inspired recipes like this, check out my recipes for Stuffed Sausage, Pizza Chicken or my Pepperoni Pizza Frittata.
-They’re both healthier recipes made with classic Italian flavors!
+For more Italian inspired recipes like this, check out my recipes for Stuffed Sausage, Lasagna Soup, and Pizza Chicken They’re also healthier recipes made with classic Italian flavors!

 Labeled recipe ingredients laid out on a cutting board: ground Italian sausage, bowl of marinara, fresh mozzarella slices, pepperoni slices, and three zucchini.